 Date and time works for the first order if you have that enabled but for subsequent renewals it will be day only (not date and time).

-We have just launched a feature to enable you to manually change the subscription renewal dates for recurring subscriptions so you could have a Saturday and Wednesday products and then set the future orders to renew X days before the delivery date. e.g. see how these guys do it: https://www.sixtoedfoxorganics.co.nz/shop/product/256528/Farm-Value-Box-Large/
+You can also manually change the subscription renewal dates for recurring subscriptions.
+For example, you could have Saturday and Wednesday products and then set the future orders to renew a certain amount of days before the delivery date. e.g. see how these guys do it: https://www.sixtoedfoxorganics.co.nz/shop/product/256528/Farm-Value-Box-Large/

 How am I best to capture dietary requirements?

 There are a few approaches you can take to ensure dietary requirements are catered to:

 - Add a note to a product whether it can be requested with special dietary requirements.
 You could also set up a gluten free option as a variant of the product.